 Upon receiving a job offer letter, follow these steps:

-1. Evaluate the job offer.
+1. Evaluate the job proposal.

 2. Seek clarification.